Donate or Subscribe

 “It quickly became a neighborhood nightmare, from this picturesque experience from when we moved in here…to a violent criminal neighborhood with little police protection,” she continued.
 “Our houses are built back to back.
 In a violent crime situation, it’s abhorrent.
 Many citizens were traumatized out of their homes and left.”

-Stockton says that years ago, prior to HB1193, Providence Village enjoyed peace and quiet, but alleges that things started to change after a former HOA leader kickstarted the decline by allowing people to rent their properties sometime in 2019.
+Stockton says that years ago, prior to HB1193, Providence Village enjoyed peace and quiet but alleges that things started to change after a former HOA leader kickstarted the decline by allowing people to rent their properties sometime in 2019.
 When the laws were amended, voter apathy ensured only four people showed up to ratify it.

 A collage of security camera footage taken of heavily armed Deadric Ameal Hadley, a suspect believed to have led Police on a foot pursuit throughout Providence Village (left).
 A photo (right) shows a black Chevy Malibu Hadley allegedly crashed before exiting with an assault rifle.
 Photos: Facebook, Justice Report.